Berlin postwar modernist buildings vye for UNESCO heritage status | DW | 06.07.2021

-In the 1950s, Berlin was not yet divided by a wall yet the city was already politically and culturally polarized.
+In the 1950s, Berlin was not yet divided by a wall yet the city was already polarized over competing political and cultural world views.

-Competing urban visions for the devastated city were a central subplot in this battleground of ideas.
+Competing urban visions for destroyed Berlin was a central subplot in this battleground of ideas.

 Early in the decade in the destroyed inner East, the GDR constructed a new sparkling boulevard named Stalin Allee — after the all-conquering Soviet dictator who would die in 1953.
 The ensemble of grand residential buildings along the wide two-kilometer-long street combined socialist classicism and ornate Prussian architectural stylings.
 It has since been renamed Karl Marx Allee.